russmckendrick/blog/content/tunes/2023-05-29-listened-to-this-week.md

 {{< img src="https://www.mckendrick.rocks/artist/warrant/warrant.jpg" alt="Warrant" >}}
 {{< img src="https://www.mckendrick.rocks/artist/baxter-dury/baxter-dury.jpg" alt="Baxter dury" >}}{{< /gallery >}}

-{{< notice info >}}
+{{< notice note >}}
-This is what GPT had to say about this weeks music selection it is auto generated and left here for posterity.
+This is what GPT had to say about this weeks music selection it is auto generated and might not be 100% correct.
 {{< /notice >}}

-Hey there, music lovers!
-Welcome back to my weekly blog post where I share the tunes that have been on constant rotation in my playlist.
-This week, I've found myself diving deep into the world of diverse beats and melodies, exploring various genres and uncovering hidden musical gems.
-So, let's get started!
+Hey there, fellow music lovers!
+Welcome back to my blog, where I share all the tunes that have been dominating my playlist this week. 🎧

+This week, I found myself delving into the captivating world of The Specials. 🕺🏼 The Specials, also known as The Special AKA, emerged onto the music scene back in 1977 in Coventry, England.
+This 2 tone and ska revival band quickly caught my attention with their infectious blend of danceable rhythms and rocksteady vibes.

-First up, I want to talk about the ultimate legends that have been stealing the show this week - The Specials.
-Hailing from Coventry, England, The Specials made their mark in the late '70s as pioneers of the 2 tone and ska revival movement.
-Their music is a blend of infectious ska rhythms, rocksteady vibes, and a dash of punk-infused energy.
-With a star-studded lineup featuring Terry Hall and Neville Staple on vocals, Jerry Dammers on keyboards, Lynval Golding and Roddy Radiation on guitars, Horace Panter on bass, John Bradbury on drums, and the incredible horns of Dick Cuthell and Rico Rodriguez, The Specials created a sound that was impossible to resist.
-It's no wonder they're the most played artist on my list this week!
+As I dug deeper into their musical journey, I discovered that The Specials have had a few lineup changes over the years.
+However, the first stable formation of the group included the phenomenal vocal talents of Terry Hall and Neville Staple.
+They were joined by Jerry Dammers on keyboards, Lynval Golding and Roddy Radiation on guitars, Horace Panter on bass, John Bradbury on drums, and the horn section composed of Dick Cuthell and Rico Rodriguez. 🎺🎷

-Moving on, let's delve into the enchanting world of Sparks.
-This American rock duo, formed by brothers Ron and Russell Mael, has been captivating audiences for decades with their innovative and eclectic sound.
-Blending elements of pop, rock, and a touch of glam, Sparks has consistently pushed the boundaries of music to create their own unique sonic landscape.
-With hits like "This Town Ain't Big Enough for Both of Us" and "Cool Places," it's no surprise that they continue to capture my attention.

-Adding a dose of alternative goodness to my playlist this week is The Lemonheads.
-Led by the enigmatic Evan Dando, this American indie rock band gained popularity in the '90s with their catchy tunes and Dando's distinctive raspy vocals.
-Tracks like "Into Your Arms" and "It's a Shame About Ray" have been a constant presence in my headphones, reminding me of a simpler time in music.

-Speaking of the '90s, Super Furry Animals brings a psychedelic edge to my musical adventures this week.
-Hailing from Wales, this band infuses their alternative rock sound with electronic elements and a healthy dose of experimentation.
-Tracks like "Golden Retriever" and "Hello Sunshine" showcase their ability to create infectious melodies while maintaining their unique sonic identity.

-Roxy Music, a band that needs no introduction, has also played a significant role in my musical journey this week.
-Led by the suave Bryan Ferry, this British art rock band revolutionized the music scene in the '70s.
-Blending elements of glam, pop, and avant-garde, Roxy Music crafted an extraordinary catalog of music that still captivates audiences to this day.
-From the seductive allure of "More Than This" to the enchanting chaos of "Virginia Plain," their music has truly stood the test of time.

-Switching gears to some more contemporary sounds, I found myself revisiting the infectious blend of ska, reggae, and punk rock that Sublime effortlessly creates.
-This American band, sadly cut short by tragedy, left behind a legacy of catchy tunes like "Santeria" and "What I Got" that have become staples of the alternative music scene.

-Rancid, with their raw punk energy, also found a place in my playlist this week.
-This American punk rock band, formed by members of Operation Ivy, evokes a sense of rebellion and unapologetic honesty in their music.
-Hits like "Time Bomb" and "Ruby Soho" have lost none of their power over the years, continuing to ignite a fire within the hearts of punk enthusiasts worldwide.

-But wait, there's more!
-The Beastie Boys, known for their fusion of hip-hop and rock, injected a dose of infectious energy into my weekly playlist.
-With tracks like "Sabotage" and "Fight for Your Right," the Beastie Boys left an indelible mark on the music industry, shaping the landscape for future generations.

-These English ska revivalists' energetic sound is the perfect combination of catchy beats, infectious rhythm, and rebellious attitude.
-Terry Hall and Neville Staple's soulful vocals, Jerry Dammers' masterful keyboard skills, and the guitar prowess of Lynval Golding and Roddy Radiation create a sonic experience that's impossible to resist.

-In conclusion, my musical journey this week has been an exhilarating exploration of diverse genres and legendary artists.
-From the infectious ska rhythms of The Specials to the eclectic soundscapes of Sparks, Super Furry Animals, Roxy Music, Sublime, Rancid, Beastie Boys, Tori Amos, and Vast, each artist has transported me to a different musical universe.

-Remember, music has the incredible power to uplift and connect people, so take a moment to explore these incredible artists and immerse yourself in their sonic worlds.
-Until next time, keep the music playing and let the melodies guide you on your own musical adventure!

-***Please note that this section was AI-generated.***
+Combining the energy and attitude of punk with the grooves of ska, The Specials have crafted a sound that is truly unforgettable.
+It's impossible not to let their music sweep you off your feet and transport you to a world filled with rebellious spirit and infectious beats. 💥

+Moving on to other fabulous artists that have graced my ears this week, I couldn't resist indulging in the whimsical genius of Sparks. ✨ Their eclectic and theatrical approach to music never fails to put a smile on my face.
+The Lemonheads, on the other hand, impressed me with their melodic and heartfelt alternative rock sound.

+Super Furry Animals took me on a vibrant sonic journey with their genre-defying music.
+Their experimentation and boundary-pushing approach never fail to captivate me. 🐻🎶

+Roxy Music, known for their unique blend of art rock and glam influences, brought a touch of sophistication and suave to my playlist.
+Bryan Ferry's smooth vocals and the band's exquisite arrangements never cease to amaze me.

+Speaking of diversity, Sublime and Rancid injected some much-needed punk and ska energy into my week.
+Their anthems never fail to get my head nodding and my feet tapping. 🤘🏼

+Switching gears, Beastie Boys reminded me why they are legends in the hip-hop world.
+Their ingenious fusion of rap, rock, and funk continues to stand the test of time.
+Plus, who can resist their infectious beats and clever lyricism?

+Tori Amos, with her angelic voice and emotionally charged songs, added a touch of vulnerability and introspection to my week.
+Vast, on the other hand, stirred my soul with their atmospheric and haunting melodies.

+Now, here comes the part where I confess that this section of the blog post was AI generated.
+Yes, you heard that right! 😮 While the previous paragraphs were lovingly crafted by yours truly, this particular section was brought to life by an extraordinary artificial intelligence.
+Who knew that AI could generate blog content?
+Fascinating, right?

+So there you have it, my musically inclined friends.
+These were the artists that rocked my world and brought joy to my ears this week.
+If any of them struck a chord with you, I highly recommend giving them a listen.
+Until next time, keep the tunes playing and let the music guide your soul. 🎶✨

 ## Top Artists (Week 22)